 What symptoms are associated with Duchenne muscular dystrophy?

 Symptoms of Duchenne muscular dystrophy (DMD) are usually noticed in boys between 1 to 6 years of age.
 There is a steady decline in muscle strength between the ages of 6 and 11 years.
-By age 10, braces may be required for walking, and by age 13, most boys with DMD are confined to a wheelchair.
-The signs and symptoms are as follows:
+By age 10, braces may be needed for walking.
+By age 13, most boys with DMD are using a wheelchair full-time.
+The signs and symptoms include:

 - Taking longer to learn to sit, stand, or walk on own, which is known as delayed motor development.
-The mean age for walking in boys with DMD is 18 months.
+The average age for walking in boys with DMD is 18 months.

 - Difficulty getting up from the floor.
-Child may walk his hands up his legs to stand which is known as the Gower maneuver.
+Children may walk their hands up their legs to stand which is known as the Gower maneuver.

 - Muscle weakness first affecting the muscles of the hips, pelvic area, thighs and shoulders, and later the skeletal (voluntary) muscles in the arms, legs and trunk.